 It is a perennial that blooms from spring to the early summer.
 Mature roots, at least three years old or older, are the parts of astragalus used in medicinal applications.

 The primary medicinal applications of astragalus include as an anti-inflammatory, as a hypotensive to lower blood pressure, as a blood cleanser, and as a hypothyroid to mildly depress functioning of the thyroid.
-It is also generally used to boost immune function in dogs due to its high antioxidant components.
+It is also generally used to boost resistance in dogs due to its high antioxidant components.

 - Astragalus also stimulates T-cell activity and raises white blood cell counts, boosting the body’s defenses against disease and illness by improving the function of the liver.